-Sunday, August 2 through the end of August: Join in Making 1,000 Phone Calls to Rid the World of Nuclear Weapons
+Sunday, August 2 through the end of congressional debate concerning the Iran Nuclear Deal: Join in Making 1,000 Phone Calls to Help Rid the World of Nuclear Weapons

 At the August Peace Event in Sacramento on August 2, the story of Sadako and the 1,000 Cranes was retold.
 Sadako was a Japanese child who developed leukemia after being exposed to the radiation from the Hiroshima atomic bomb attack.
 According to Japanese legend, one's wish will be granted if he or she folds 1,000 cranes.
 Sadako's wish to live was not granted, but her story lives on, and Origami cranes have become an international symbol of the hope for a world free of nuclear weapons.
 At the August Peace Event, PSR/Sacramento President Dr. Bill Durston issued a challenge to Sacramento area peace activists to collectively make 1,000 phone calls to the President and other elected leaders to demand the abolition of nuclear weapons.
 Please help write the story of Sacramento and the 1,000 Calls by calling the President, Senators Boxer and Feinstein, and your U.S. Representative to tell them that you:

 Support the Iran Nuclear Deal